MrSingh/notes/content/notes/financial_crime.md

 - **Transaction monitoring**
 - **Understanding financial regulations**

-With the these skills they(Finacial Crime Analysts) can help implement startegy, policy and controls.
+With the these skills they(Financial Crime Analysts) can help implement strategy, policy and controls.
 But to be trully effective they will also need excellent soft skills such as:

 - **Communication**
 - **problem-solving**
 - **stakeholder management**

-Bringing the technical and soft skills together to implement a strategy, create policies and collaborate to deliver controls and monitoriing in line with buisnessobjectives is the foundation of a good startegy.
+Bringing the technical and soft skills together to implement a strategy, create policies and collaborate to deliver controls and monitoriing in line with buisness objectives is the foundation of a good strategy.

-Once to have the right people then the stratgey to fight Finacial Crime can be broken down into three destinct areas.
+Once to have the right people then the stratgey to fight Financial Crime can be broken down into three distinct areas.

 - **Collaboration**: Working closely with stakeholders to capture and articulate business requirements.
 - **Innovation**: Utilizing advanced analytics and AI to identify and mitigate financial crime.
 - **Continuous Learning**: Staying updated with the latest trends and regulatory changes.

 The key here is to understand that this is *not simply the role of a data analyst but the role of a finacial crime data analyst*.
-The person(s) must have an interest in this area as this will require continous learning and continuous adaption to changing regulation and criminal startegies to avoid these controls and regulations.
+The person(s) must have an interest in this area as this will require continuous learning and continuous adaption to changing regulation and criminal startegies to avoid these controls and regulations.

 ## Summary